Your web browser is outdated and may be insecure

 The recent defacing of Mary Seacole’s statue in the front of St Thomas on the anniversary of Florence Nightingale’s death is a reminder of the undercurrent polarisation in nursing and the enormity of the work that is needed to right this.
 The story of nursing does not have to be one where either Nightingale or Mary Seacole are celebrated alone.
 It can be one where we value everyone’s contribution and consciously play our parts knowing that history will judge our contributions.
 We can completely rewrite the story of nursing.
 We can stand together and courageously tackle injustice.

-Members in the North-West region have started a network for like-minded individuals to discuss and tackle such issues together.
-The network is growing, and it is only by working together as a multi-cultural collective that we can challenge and stand up for civility, fairness, respect and dignity for all nurses in the workplace.
+Members in the North-West region have started a group for like-minded individuals to discuss and tackle such issues together.
+The group is growing, and it is only by working together as a multi-cultural collective that we can challenge and stand up for civility, fairness, respect and dignity for all nurses in the workplace.
 These are standards we should be aspiring to within our profession and are no more than we all deserve.

 Mojibola-Odusanya